ImgBotApp/InternetNL/faqs/content_en.md

 * [Secure email transport (STARTTLS and DANE)](/faqs/starttls/)

 ## Test report
-* Explanation of results, score and icons
+* Explanation of score and icons
+* Who to contact for improvement?